iz2rpn/minesweeper-osm/README.md

 ## Runtime folders
 - `assets/` are loaded from the app bundle.
 - `cache/` and `logs/` are created in the folder where you launch the app.

+All characters and events in this work are fictional.
+Any resemblance to real persons or events is purely coincidental.